Hendrix-CS/creativity-TEC/labs/hearts.md

   adjustments](https://github.com/MtnViewJohn/context-free/wiki/Shape-Adjustments).
   Remember to set the saturation and brightness to something other than zero. (*e.g.* `[... sat 1 b 1 ...]`)
+* To repeat something a certain number of times and make changes to it along the way, use a `loop`.
 * Dr. Yorgey will be visiting your group periodically to see how you're coming along.
 If you get stuck or run into questions, write them down and ask the next time Dr. Yorgey visits.
 In the meantime,